 Cardboard lids had been thoughtfully taped over the tops of empty water stoups to aid habitual holy water blessers to break the habit.
 It brought to mind the wonderfully formed Holy water stoop at my childhood church of St. Matthew which depicts Saint Michael expelling Lucifer from heaven; a simple catechesis in art form, which taught us as children that Holy water has the power to expel demons.
 Particularly efficacious for those tempted to multiple distractions during Mass.

-Having applied my pocket hand sanitser, I entered the church with Mass already in progress and made my way into a back bench as quietly as possible.
+Having applied my pocket hand sanitiser, I entered the church with Mass already in progress and made my way into a back bench as quietly as possible.
 Kneeling down, I began to recollect my thoughts, when I was abruptly interrupted by a man standing over me with a large bottle of squirty stuff.
-He had been paying more attention to his squirting duties than the Mass; his vigilance rashly judged that pocket sanitisers were inferior to his large bottle of sanitser with added plunger.
+He had been paying more attention to his squirting duties than the Mass; his vigilance rashly judged that pocket sanitisers were inferior to his large bottle of sanitiser with added plunger.
 His scramble across the kneeler was somewhat disruptive to those in the benches around me.

 In all my years of church going, I have never met anyone who was willing to approach me with a syphon of Holy water and demand that I bless myself for the sake of my spiritual health.
 And yet here he was demanding that I douse myself with sanitiser.
 Could this passing fear of germs I wonder, be supplanting our fear of God?